NSS-Data-Instructional-Stuff/data-engineering/projects/Marvan Research Project/README.md

 - [United Kindom](https://www.data.gov.uk/)
 - [Canada](https://search.open.canada.ca/opendata/)

-These datasets should have `Covid-19`, `SARS-CoV-2`, of `Coronavirus` in the dataset name and must be national/federal level data.
+These datasets should have `Covid-19`, `SARS-CoV-2`, or `Coronavirus` in the dataset name and must be national/federal level data.

 Marvan would like the data to be stored in this format: